-- Student Circles - Mini lessons by a therapeutic behavioral specialist - Mentorship Opportunities (Boys/Girls Club) - o Norm Setting with the Classroom: building classroom norms together - Community Building Circles: allowing students to get to know one another, as well as the teacher - Restorative Chats: use of four questions (what happened, what were you thinking at the time, who/what was harmed, how do you repair the harm) - Using Curiosity Questions: How did it make you feel?
-What do you need to say to you to feel better? - Active Listening: demonstrate that we are listening by mirroring emotions, paraphrasing, and validating their feelings - o Affective Communication (I-messages): I feel/felt when you. - o CICO
+- o Student Circles - o Mini lessons by a therapeutic behavioral specialist - o Mentorship Opportunities (Boys/Girls Club) - o Norm Setting with the Classroom: building classroom norms together - o Community Building Circles: allowing students to get to know one another, as well as the teacher - Restorative Chats: use of four questions (what happened, what were you thinking at the time, who/what was harmed, how do you repair the harm) - o Using Curiosity Questions: How did it make you feel?
+What do you need to say to you to feel better? - o Active Listening: demonstrate that we are listening by mirroring emotions, paraphrasing, and validating their feelings - o Affective Communication (I-messages): I feel/felt when you. - o CICO